Millipedes, Centipedes, Woodlice and Water Slaters

 They are carnivorous predators.

-Woodlice are crustaceans in the order Isopoda, and there are 35 species of native to the UK, and a further 10 species that have become naturalised in greenhouses.
+Woodlice are crustaceans in the order Isopoda, and there are 35 species native to the UK, and a further 10 species that have become naturalised in greenhouses.
 Some species, the pillbugs, can roll up into a ball, though as yet I have seen none of these in Dernol.
-The UK species live on land, preferring damp, dark places, and feeding mostly at night on dead plant matter; they rarely damage garden plants, though occasionally will nibble a strawberry or young seedling.
+The UK species live on land, preferring damp, dark places, and feeding mostly at night on dead plant matter, and are an important recycler of nutrients.
+They rarely damage garden plants, though occasionally will nibble a strawberry or young seedling.

-Apart from the pillbugs, mature adults have 13 body segments and 7 pairs of jointed legs (one pair per segment), the rearmost of which, in many terrestrial species, contain their lungs.
+Apart from the pillbugs, mature adults have 13 body segments and 7 pairs of jointed legs (each pair on a separate segment), the rearmost of which, in many terrestrial species, contain their lungs.
 Pillbugs have 12 – 13 body segments and usually 18 pairs of legs (two per segment).

 The female woodlouse keeps fertilised eggs in a pouch (marsupium) on the underside of her body, formed by overlapping plates attached to the bases of the first five pairs of legs, where they hatch and are subsequently released.
-They grow by moulting, unusually in two stages, the back half being shed first then a few days later the front half is shed.
+They grow by moulting, unusually in two stages, the back half being shed first then a few days later the front half.

 Water Slaters (also known as Water Lice or Water Hoglice), like the similar looking woodlice, are crustaceans belonging to the order Isopoda, but unlike UK woodlice species they live in ponds or the edges of slow-moving streams, rather than on land.
 Only 2 species are likely to be seen in the UK.
 They live up to about 20 months.